railsgirls/guides.railsgirls.com/_posts/2013-11-12-openshift.markdown

 cp -rf ../railsgirls/* .
 {% endhighlight %}

-Prevent any pictures that we uploaded during app development being pushed to the cloud by running the command `echo "public/uploads" >> .gitignore`.
+To prevent any pictures that we uploaded during app development being pushed to the cloud, run the command `echo "public/uploads" >> .gitignore`.

 Add and commit the new and changed files in Git with the below commands.